§ §DUNEDIN

 How fast can a Dunedin site be live?

 Typical custom builds ship in 4-8 weeks from signed brief.
 The variance is content and decision speed — not our build speed.
-If you have brand assets, copy and a single decision-maker ready to go, we've shipped Dunedin sites in three weeks.
+If you have brand assets, copy and a single decision-maker ready to go, a tight-scoped build can ship in three weeks.
 University, hospital-adjacent and research clients usually take the upper end of that range because of internal review cycles, compliance signoff and ethics-board content review where it applies.
 We map gating items on your side at brief signoff.

 Will the site rank for 'web design dunedin' or my industry-specific Dunedin searches?